 Chilliwack Learning Society is strengthening our community through literacy and lifelong learning.
+We provide support to individuals to achieve their literacy goals.

 How we started